dgittins/Metagenomics/SRAdownload.md

 $ vdb-config --prefetch-to-cwd
 ```

-2. **Option 2** - Configure toolkit to download to a user reporitory
+2. **Option 2** - Configure toolkit to download to a user repository

 Create a repository for downloaded sequences (run the command below and operate the buttons in the output screen by pressing the letter highlighted in red - navigate to the 'Cache' then the 'location of user-repository:' and create a repository for download sequences, e.g., '/home/user.name/sradownloads'